OI-wiki/OI-wiki/docs/tools/git.md

 Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git restore -- <file>..." to discard changes in working directory)

         modified:   README.md
 ```